shardeum/ldrpc-docker/README.md

 docker pull ghcr.io/shardeum/ldrpc-docker
 ```

-## Set up Google Cloud account on host machine

-`gcloud auth application-default login`

-this will be used to restore the litestream databases from GCS

 ## Keys

 You will need to generate a collector public and secret key.
 The public key you will need to provide to the shardeum representative.